-EDUC103 Health, Safety, and Nutrition

-For The Young child 3 CLASS HOURS/3 CREDITS
+EDUC103 Health, Safety, and Nutrition For The Young child 3 CLA

-An in-depth look at the inter-relationship between health, safety and nutrition issues in early childhood educational settings, this course explores the knowledge and skills early childhood educators need in order to promote the well-being of young children, birth through age 8 years.
+For The Young child 3 CLASS HOURS/3 CREDITS An in-depth look at the inter-relationship between health, safety and nutrition issues in early childhood educational settings, this course explores the knowledge and skills early childhood educators need in order to promote the well-being of young children, birth through age 8 years.
 Topics covered include health promotion, educational experiences, communicable illnesses, safety management, and meals and food safety.